emily1618/emily1618/README.md

 ### 🙋‍♀️  About
 - 💰 Program manager using data to increase funding revenue.
 - 👩‍🎓 Enrolling in Master of Data Analytics at UHD.
-- 🚀 Love to create awesome data visualizations and learn new skillset.
-Self-taught in SQL and Python.
 - 📸 WPJA award-winning wedding and portrait photographer.
 [View my photography here](https://www.1314studio.net/houston).